thebkv/bkv/Canon/People/Aaron.md

 - Pharaoh

 ## Related Symbolics
+- Speech
+- Staff
 - Priesthood
 - Tabernacle
 - Incense
-- Altar
-- Robes
 - Anointing oil
-- Staff

 ## Notes
-- Aaron’s descendants form the hereditary priesthood of Israel.
-- The Aaronic priesthood becomes a central institution in Israel’s religious life.
-- His life illustrates both the importance and the fragility of spiritual institutions.
+- Exodus 4:16 defines Aaron’s primary function: **“He shall be thy spokesman unto the people.”**
+- The priesthood that later develops from Aaron reflects the institutional continuation of this mediating and communicative role.